oracle/fmw-kubernetes/OracleAccessManagement/kubernetes/create-rcu-credentials/README.md

 ```
   -u username for schema owner (regular user), must be specified.
-  -p password for schema owner (regular user), must be specified.
+   -p password for schema owner (regular user), must be provided using the -p argument or user will be prompted to enter a value.
   -a username for SYSDBA user, must be specified.
-  -q password for SYSDBA user, must be specified.
+  -q password for SYSDBA user, must be provided using the -q argument or user will be prompted to enter a value.
   -d domainUID, optional.
-The default value is accessinfra.
+The default value is accessdomain.
 If specified, the secret will be labeled with the domainUID unless the given value is an empty string.
   -n namespace, optional.
-Use the accessns namespace if not specified.
+Use the oamns namespace if not specified.
   -s secretName, optional.
 If not specified, the secret name will be determined based on the domainUID value.
 ```

 This creates a `generic` secret containing the user name and password as literal values.

-You can check the secret with the `kubectl describe secret` command.
+You can check the secret with the `${KUBERNETES_CLI:-kubectl} describe secret` command.
 An example is shown below, including the output:

 ```
-$ kubectl -n accessns describe secret accessinfra-rcu-credentials -o yaml
+$ ${KUBERNETES_CLI:-kubectl} -n oamns describe secret accessdomain-rcu-credentials -o yaml
-Name:         accessinfra-rcu-credentials
+Name:         accessdomain-rcu-credentials
-Namespace:    accessns
+Namespace:    oamns
-Labels:       weblogic.domainName=accessinfra
+Labels:       weblogic.domainName=accessdomain
-              weblogic.domainUID=accessinfra
+              weblogic.domainUID=accessdomain
 Annotations:  <none>

 Type:  Opaque